alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 <img src="assets/images/resonator-bank-settings.png" alt="Resonator Bank settings" width="300"/>

-**Frame size**: The frame size(number of samples) for audio input processing.
-This also sets the minimum hop length for spectrogram-based features.
+**Frame size**: The frame size (number of samples) for audio input processing.
+This also sets the minimum and possible values of hop length for spectrogram-based features.

 **Implementation selection**: resonators and resonator banks come in Swift and C++ implementations, for direct performance comparison.